mathiscode/aige/README.md

 Developers can integrate AIGE into their own projects to create games that are unique every time.

-AI-based games can go off the rails sometimes, but that's part of the fun!
+AI-based games can go off the rails and not make sense sometimes, but that's part of the fun!

 Made with ❤️ by [Jay Mathis](https://github.com/mathiscode)